National Security Science & Technology Forum

 In today's world, knowledge of how science and technology can help safeguard our national security is vital.
 There are many synergies to be explored between researchers and practitioners.

 The National Security Science and Technology Forum will provide participants with a valuable overview of state-of-the art case studies, modelling tools and research projects in areas covering cyber-security, protective structures, smart materials, UAVs and sensing technologies, and vehicle impact.
 Threats to national security may include terrorist attacks, malevolent and insider attacks, and military threats to personnel or infrastructure.
-Leading practitioners, researchers and clients are invited to make presentations or attend.
+Leading practitioners, researchers, students and clients interested in the science and technology applications of our national security are invited to attend.

 Fees are designed for the Forum to break even: